 From PNW:

-A new sound is rising over New York City–and it is not just a sound.
+A new sound is rising over [storm-bound] New York City—and it is not just a sound.
 It is a signal.

-When Eric Adams stood beside the NYPD in 2023 and announced that mosques could broadcast the Islamic call to prayer without permits during designated times, the decision was framed as a simple accommodation of religious freedom.
-Supporters compared it to church bells.
-Critics warned it was something different.
-Nearly three years later, that distinction is becoming harder to ignore, and what once sounded symbolic now feels structural.
+Nearly three years later (and now with a Muslim mayor to boot), that distinction is becoming harder to ignore, and what once sounded symbolic now feels structural.
 The adhan is not merely music or a neutral chime.
 It is a spoken theological declaration affirming that Allah is the one true god and that Muhammad is his messenger.
 In private, that proclamation is protected worship.
-But when amplified into public streets, shared neighborhoods, and dense apartment blocks, it becomes something more than devotion–it becomes presence.
-And in politics, presence is power.